jslmann/WRC/WRC/notes.md

 * got google fonts loaded uses javascript inserted into lib directory (it gets loaded first)
 * then realized that heading fonts can be set like everything else..
   * they were initially "inherit"
-  * I could probably set the parent element easier...
+  * I could probably set the parent element easier... not sure where to do this though

 ## What Nik and Jon have done
 *  got a logo